letianqin123/blog/README.md

 # Personal Blog

-A personal blog web app using Flask3, SQLite3, HTML, and CSS.
+A personal blog web app using Flask, SQLite3, HTML, and CSS.

 __* Instructions:__
   1. Clone the repository to your local machine